 With that said, CNA classes don’t last all that long, so you’ll be able to get through your training pretty quickly, even if you have a busy life that includes work, children and tons of other stuff.
 I mention that specifically here because many people think that taking their CNA classes on the internet is a great way to free up extra time, and it’s important to know that even if you can’t take your classes online, as long as you can make it through a couple of months, you’ll be done and won’t have to worry about any more time tied up with training.

-So, there you have it—you can sign up for certified nursing assistant courses online, but you can’t take all of it there.
+So, there you have it—depending upon where you live, you might be able to take some of your certified nursing assistant courses online, but you can’t take all of your classes online as some would still need to be done in person (if your state allows CNAs to take some training or classes online).
 I hope this clears some things up for people who have been wondering this.
 And one last thing—make sure that you don’t buy into any hype of anyone telling you anything different because it’s simply not true!
 In order to become a CNA, you’ll need to complete some measure of in person class time, and that’s the bottom line!